 I said the Stronic G made me feel like I was flying, and the Stronic Real gives me the same floating sensation (despite its different shape).
 I’ve even noticed tears welling up in my eyes because of the rush.
 I don’t typically cry during sex, it’s just that the Stronic Real just keeps me right on the edge of orgasm for ten minutes at a time.
 With it doing the work for me, I can just lie still and feel everything: It’s both overwhelming and so good.

 Often, to tip myself over that edge, I find myself jerking the Stronic Real by hand.
 (It’s my way.)
-The Stronic stroke length just isn’t quite long enough to meet my needs without the extra push—but after that, it’s hands-free orgasms for up to minutes at a time, so I really can’t complain.3
+The Stronic stroke length just isn’t quite long enough to make me come without an extra push—but after that, it’s a roller coaster of hands-free orgasms, for minutes at a time.3

 Other Stronic Advantages

-The Stronic pulsators may not offer the longest stroke length even among handheld thrusters like the Velvet Thrusters, but they come with distinct advantages.
+The Stronic pulsators may not offer the longest stroke length even among handheld thrusters like the Velvet Thrusters (full run-down here), but they come with distinct advantages.
 First, the bases are extremely easy to grip, not bulky at all.
 There’s no large motor you have to deal with.

 And even more importantly for many folks, the Stronics are quiet.
 They do produce a distinct shaking noise as the magnets move, but it’s not loud like even many vibrator motors.
 My favorite bullet vibe makes more noise, in fact.
 If you’re looking for a self-thrusting toy and you live with people who can’t know you’re masturbating in the next room, then the Stronic pulsators are the way to go.
 (I am going to spend some time at my parents’ house soon…)